zPSP-Dev/Zig-PSP/README.md

 ## Usage

-Currently, using Zig-PSP is rather straight forward - one must use the include folder in their project in order to have the extern definitions for libpsp.a alongside with some custom utilities I have created.
+Currently, using Zig-PSP is rather straight forward - one must use the psp folder in their project's src folder in order to have the extern definitions for libpsp.a alongside with some custom utilities I have created.
 One also must include the lib/ folder to include libpsp.a alongside with the post-build tools.
 To build a PSP app, use the included `build.zig` script to generate a PSP executable!
 (EBOOT.PBP / app.prx) This script is well commented for explanation and documentation.

 For a main.zig file one should include something like: